 At the finish

-Drink 400ml of Protein Recovery as soon as you finish.
+Drink 400ml of Recovery Drink as soon as you finish.
 Drink another 400ml one hour later and eat a balanced meal as soon as possible.

 Your fluid needs will depend on how warm the weather is on race day and how much you sweat.
 Try to drink water or the on-course drink regularly.
 If you use the on-course drink, take care not to consume too much additional carbohydrate from that drink or you will need to adjust your gel intake.
 In very hot conditions you may need additional electrolytes.
 Individual ZERO tabs can be wrapped in Cling Film and carried on your run.
 Simply put the tab into the on-course water to make a refreshing electrolyte drink.
 ZERO does not contain carbohydrate.